apnadkarni/tcl-cffi/BUILD.md

 The first step is to install the `libffi` libraries.
 Most Unix systems will provide this through the package manager as either `libffi` or `libffi-dev`.
 In addition, depending on how your Tcl installation was built, you may also need to install `libtommath`.
 For example, on Ubuntu, these may be installed as

 ```
 sudo apt install libffi-dev
 sudo apt install libtommath-dev
 ```

 If not available with the package manager, download sources from http://sourceware.org/libffi/ and follow the instructions in the `README.md` file in the downloaded sources.

+**The libffi version must be at least 3.4.4 as earlier versions have a stack corruption bug on x86 platforms.**

 Once `libffi` is installed in standard system directories, the `cffi` package itself can be built like any standard Tcl extension.
 From the top level